 The Sundance Association is a member of the International Association of Gay and Lesbian Country-Western Dance Clubs.

 We are dedicated to contributing to the greater gay/lesbian community by raising funds for other worthy charities.
-To date we have raised over $385,000 for other nonprofit organizations, including but not limited to the AIDS Emergency Fund, Breast Cancer Emergency Fund, Bay Area Breast Cancer Network, Positive Resource Center, New Leaf: Services For Our Community, Rainbow World Fund, Bay Area Chapter of the Golden State Gay Rodeo Association, Larkin Street Youth Services, Magnet (San Francisco AIDS Foundation), Shanti Project, National Center for Lesbian Rights, Openhouse, Transgender Law Center, and more.
+To date we have raised over $405,000 for other nonprofit organizations, including but not limited to the AIDS Emergency Fund, Breast Cancer Emergency Fund, Bay Area Breast Cancer Network, Positive Resource Center, New Leaf: Services For Our Community, Rainbow World Fund, Bay Area Chapter of the Golden State Gay Rodeo Association, Larkin Street Youth Services, Magnet (San Francisco AIDS Foundation), Shanti Project, National Center for Lesbian Rights, Openhouse, Transgender Law Center, Center for Immigrant Protection/LGBT Asylum Project, and more.

 The Sundance Association increases the sense of fellowship within the current country-western community, and promotes a greater awareness of country-western dancing in the general community.

 A non-profit corporation, especially one which solicits the help of the community in order to benefit the community, is the best way to achieve our goals.
 The directors and officers of The Sundance Association are all volunteers who have no desire for any personal financial gain.
 A non-profit designation assures the community that all proceeds are channeled back into the various projects of the organization: by law, the directors and officers of The Sundance Association are prohibited from profiting from the activities of the corporation.